datacarpentry/semester-biology/lectures/access-reports.md

 4. On the **Create** tab in the **Reports** section click the **Report** button

 ### Example
-Counts in each year for a chosen species on the controls
+Counts in each year for a chosen species

 This is great, but if we want to do this for each species we'd have to edit the query to change the criteria.